jangxx/node-magichome/README.md

 		blue: 255
 	},
 	warm_white: 0,
-	cold_white: 0 // some controllers support this value, but there is currently no way to set it with this library }
+	cold_white: 0 // some controllers support this value, but you can only set if when cold_white_support is enabled }
 ```